p-rivero/DiscordAudioStream/README.md

 > **Privacy notice:** The logged information may include your Windows version, the resolution of your screen(s) and the name of the audio devices you are using.
 For privacy reasons, the titles/names of your opened windows/programs are **NOT** logged.
 The captured video/audio is **NOT** logged either.
 >
-> The logs never leave your computer unless you send them to me on GitHub, so feel free to read them before sending them and manually remove any unwanted information.
+> The logs never leave your computer unless you upload them, so feel free to read them and manually remove any unwanted information.
+Keep in mind that all files posted to GitHub issues can be read by anyone on the internet.